Installing and using Windows-based AppVMs

 [user@work ~]$ qvm-open-in-vm work-win7 https://invisiblethingslab.com

-… just like in case of Linux AppVMs.
-Of course all those operations are governed by central policy engine running in Dom0 – if the policy doesn’t contain explicit rules for the source and/or target AppVM, the user will be asked for decision whether to allow or deny the operation.
+… just like in the case of Linux AppVMs.
+Of course all those operations are governed by central policy engine running in Dom0 – if the policy doesn’t contain explicit rules for the source and/or target AppVM, the user will be asked whether to allow or deny the operation.

 Inter-VM file copy and clipboard works for Windows AppVMs the same way as for Linux AppVM (except that we don’t provide a command line wrapper,